 Under Newtonian physics, this is nonsense: you still decelerate from terminal velocity to a dead stop in less than a second, and it is the speed of that stop that kills.
 Then again, if you have a Variable Terminal Velocity, the laws of Newtonian physics might not apply in the first place.

 Amusingly, even works that take the stress of deceleration into account will paradoxically ignore the stress of acceleration.
 Trauma from rapid velocity change works both ways.
 Getting thrown halfway across a city square is pretty much equivalent to standing still and getting hit by a train.
 Even if the hero catches you carefully at the other end, you still end up ripped apart like tissue paper by steel-hard fingers pushing at you like jackhammers.
+If writers considered the way vehicles work, they could avoid this.
+Don't want your hero bisecting flying civilians?
+Try having them travel at the same speed and gradually decelerate the target to a more reasonable velocity.
+Air braking is your friend.

 This can happen in video games via Gameplay and Story Segregation.
 On the other hand, video games also sometimes invert this, so it is in fact the fall that kills you... in mid-air.
 All bets are off if you have Nigh-Invulnerability.